Phil Prentice, Chief Officer

 Mhairi Donaghy, Vice Chair (Membership Services)

 Mhairi Donaghy is Associate Director at EKOS Economic and Social Research and leads all of the practice’s regeneration and place development studies.
-She has considerable experience of towns and town centre research, having undertaken a wide range of studies across Scotland over many years including place audits, strategy and action plan development, project appraisals and funding applications.
+She has considerable experience of towns and town centre research, having delivered a wide range of studies over many years including place audits, strategy and action plan development, project appraisals and funding applications.

 Mhairi has a very strong interest in towns as a service user and shopper, as a visitor, and as an economic research practitioner.
-She sits on the Board of her local Business Association and is supporting the group in its progress toward establishing a Business Improvement District (BID).
-Towns are essential in clustering together the facilities and services that people want to use in accessible locations that promote variety and encourage innovation.
-Successful towns have a distinctive offer, are vibrant places, and encourage people to visit through activities, events and marketing efforts, helping to sustain business performance.
+She worked with her local Business Association over many years, latterly helping the group to secure a successful ballot and establish the ‘My Shawlands’ Business Improvement District (BID).
+Towns are essential in bring together the facilities and services that people want to use in accessible places that people can get to – this helps to promote variety and encourage innovation.
+Successful towns have a distinctive offer, are vibrant places, and encourage people to visit through activities, events and marketing efforts, helping to sustain business performance, create new jobs, and strengthen community ties.
 Where they can define their purpose and exploit opportunities, all towns have the potential to build a more successful future.

 Ian Davison Porter, Vice Chair (Learning, Skills and Education)

-Ian Davison Porter's early career was in retail, store development and redevelopment.
-Later he was part of the project and management team of a multi million pound town centre shopping centre refurbishment and rebuild, part of a wider public and private sector partnership urban regeneration programme.
-His career took him to town centres across the UK.
-He joined Town Centres Initiative Limited in West Dunbartonshire before joining the Scottish Government to lead the BIDs programme in April 2006.
-Improvement Districts Scotland Limited was incorporated in 2009 and is the national organisation for BIDs in Scotland.
+Ian Davison Porter’s early career was in retail, store development and redevelopment with his career taking him to town centres across the UK.
+Later he was part of the project and management team of a multi-million pound town centre shopping centre refurbishment and rebuild, part of a wider public and private sector partnership urban regeneration programme.
+He joined Town Centres Initiative Limited in West Dunbartonshire before joining the Scottish Government in 2006.

-Ian is also a Director with the Economic Development Association (Scotland) (EDAS) and Vice Chair and a Director of the Scotland's Towns Partnership, a Director of Improvement and Development Scotland Limited and a Member of the Editorial Board of the Journal of Urban Regeneration and Renewal.
+Ian is also Vice Chair and a Director of Scotland’s Towns Partnership, a Director of Economic Development Association Scotland (EDAS), a Director of Improvement and Development Scotland Limited, an Advisory Board Member of SUSTRANS and a Member of the Editorial Board of the Journal of Urban Regeneration and Renewal.

 Tom Sneddon, Treasurer